|Nutrition Facts (per serving)|

 Fry the Dough

-Break off chunks of the cheese dough and use the palms of your hands to form them into balls of uniform size.
+Break off chunks of the cheese dough (about a tablespoon per ball) and use the palms of your hands to form them into balls of uniform size.

-Heat the oil to 350 F in a deep fryer.
+Heat the oil to 350 F in a deep fryer or fill a heavy bottomed pot with approximately 2 inches of oil.

-Lightly dredge the balls in extra flour and shake off the excess.
-Fry them in the hot oil until golden brown, approximately 2 to 3 minutes.
+Lightly dredge the balls in the remaining 1 1/4 cups flour and shake off the excess.
+Fry them, in batches, in the hot oil until golden brown, approximately 2 to 3 minutes.

 Remove the cheese balls from the oil and allow them to drain on paper towels before serving.